mezis/mezis.github.com/_drafts/learning-part-1.md

 contains one entry per user and per key page of our transaction funnel (per page, if you will).

-Which point in the funnel should we learn on?
+Which point in the user journey should we learn on?
 Checkouts (bookings) sounds like an obvious place to find "positive" training events: if \\(u\\) has booked
 \\(p\\), we'd want \\(\phi(u,q,p)\\) to be 1 for most values of \\(q\\).
 But we wouldn't be able to select good examples for \\(q\\), because those would be the